solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/ConstantContact/README.md

 ### 3. Prepare the Connection

-- Go back to your Craft/Freeform browser tab.
+- Switch back to this integration tab.
 - Paste the `API Key` value from Constant Contact into the the **Client ID** field in Freeform.
 - Paste the `Application Secret` value from Constant Contact into the the **Client Secret** field in Freeform.
+- Click the **Save** button.

 ### 4. Finish & Verify the Integration

-- Click the **Save** button.
 - After the integration is saved, you should see an **Authorize** button at the top of the page.
 - Click the **Authorize** button.
 - A popup will load a Constant Contact OAuth page to allow permissions.